Sierrawastaken/Kyuta-bot/README.md

         <img src="https://cdn.discordapp.com/attachments/961825797281284137/995834840500949052/WithRegistration.png?size=4096">
     </p>

     As you can see the webhook will change to be more personalized with the registration.
-Server Admins can also manually register user with the following syntax: `k!register manual gamerTag discordName avatarURL hexColour`
+Server Admins can also manually register user with the following syntax: `k!register manual gamerTag discordName avatarURL hexColour`.

 * ServerInfo